kurt-krueckeberg/23tree-in-cpp/notes/23tree.rst

           node4 = Node4{p3node, new_key, new_value, child_index, std::move(heap_2node)};
       }

-      /*
-         Next we check if the 3-node, p3node, is the root.
+Next split() checks if the 3-node, p3node, is the root.
 If so, we create a new top level Node23 and make it the new root.
 If not, we use node4 to

 1.)
-We downsize p3node to a 2-node, holding the smallest value in the 4-node, node4.keys_values[0], and we connect the two left most children of node4 as the two children of p3node.
-The code to do this is
+We downsize p3node to a 2-node, holding the smallest value in the 4-node, node4.keys_values[0], and we connect the two left most children of node4 as the two children of p3node:

       p3node->convertTo2Node(node4);

 2.)
 We allocate a new Node23 2-node on the heap that will hold the largest value in node4, nod4.keys_values[2].
 Its two children will be the two right most children of node4.
-The code to do this this is the Node23 constructor that takes a Node4 reference as input.
+The code to do this this is the Node23 constructor that takes a Node4 reference as input:

 std::unique_ptr<Node23> larger_2node{std::make_unique<Node23>(node4)};
-       */

       p3node->convertTo2Node(node4);

       // 2.
 Create an entirely new 2-node that contains the largest value in node4, node4.keys_values[2].key, and whose children are the two right most children of node4